 - Campus Map and Directions

-- Concerns and Complaints: Lynchburg College faculty and staff strive to provide each student with positive educational experiences and helpful services.
+- Concerns and Complaints: University of Lynchburg faculty and staff strive to provide each student with positive educational experiences and helpful services.
 Even so, it is understandable that complaints will arise from time to time.
 To address and resolve concerns as quickly as possible, all students are encouraged to address complaints to the office responsible for overseeing the area of concern.

 - Graduate Catalog